JeremyKilbride/Anytime_Dstar/README.md

-# Anytime_Dstar
+# Anytime and Incremental Algorithms for Unknown Environments
 Authors: Evan Wassmann, Trevor Stack, Jeremy Kilbride

 This Repository is for our final project in CMU 16-782 Robot Planning and Decision Making.
-For our project we implemented the Anytime D-star paper as described in the paper below.
+For our project we implemented Anytime D*, Anytime Repairing A*, and D* lite for efficiently re-planning in unknown environments.
+References for these algorithms are below

+M. Likhachev, G. J. Gordon, and S. Thrun, “ARA\ast : Anytime A\ast with Provable Bounds on Sub-Optimality,” in Advances in Neural Information Processing Systems, MIT Press, 2003.
+Accessed: Oct.
+30, 2024.
+[Online].
+Available: https://proceedings.neurips.cc/paper_files/paper/2003/hash/ee8fe9093fbbb687bef15a38facc44d2-Abstract.html

+Koenig, Sven & Likhachev, Maxim.
+(2002).
+D*Lite..
+Proceedings of the National Conference on Artificial Intelligence.
+476-483.

 Likhachev, Maxim & Ferguson, David & Gordon, Geoffrey & Stentz, Anthony & Thrun, Sebastian.
 (2005).
 Anytime Dynamic A*: An Anytime, Replanning Algorithm..
 Proceedings of the International Conference on Automated Planning and Scheduling (ICAPS).
 262-271.